busymachines-labs/busymachines-commons/json/README.md

 ## Dealing with hierarchies

 Unlike the `AnarchistMelon` in our previous example, regular melons accept hierarchy.
 And, like in real life, we have many hierarchies in code.
-But `circe` helps us trivially deal with them.
+But `circe` helps to wrangle them in—for dealing with real life hierarchies you should google Murray Bookchin.

 Take the following hierarchy: